 Aled Williams – UCEM Executive Director – Innovation and Partnerships

-Our students remain our priority and their voice in driving forward the institution is essential.
 The Responsible Futures initiative is an invaluable mechanism in embedding the student voice in our work on sustainability.
-The volunteer students gain an insight into what we do to embed sustainability at UCEM and cast a critical eye on our activity so any enhancements are identified and we are able to tackle these.
+Over the next academic year, our RFWG students will gain an insight into what we do to embed sustainability at UCEM via Globe and cast a critical eye on our activity so any enhancements are identified and we are able to tackle these.